-HANCOCK COUNTY - National Prescription Drug Take-Back Day is taking place on.
+HANCOCK COUNTY - National Prescription Drug Take-Back Day is taking place on Saturday, September 27, 2014 from 10:00 AM until 2:00 PM.
 The Drug Enforcement Administration (DEA) offers the Drug Take-Back Day in conjunction with local police departments and the Hancock County Sheriff’s Office.
 Community members are encouraged to bring in any unused, unwanted, or expired prescription drugs for this free, anonymous service.

-The following police departments are hosting Drug Take-Back Days from:
+The following police departments are hosting Drug Take-Back Days from 10:00 AM to 2:00 PM on Saturday, September 27th:

 • Bar Harbor